Main Re-ordering

 3 Research into all Dorstone Dwellings

 Our church building and its artefacts will be safeguarded; the history of Dorstone as an ancient settlement identified and explained.
-The organ chamber, vestry and the chancel would remain largely unchanged.
-The vision for extending mission and worship would be given huge momentum once these facilities have been improved.
-The process of fund raising itself encourages more involvement from villagers.
+The organ chamber, vestry and the chancel will remain largely unchanged.
+The vision for extending mission and worship will gain significant momentum once these facilities have been improved.
+The process of fund raising itself encourages more involvement from the community.